v8/v8.dev/src/blog/jspi-newapi.md

 ### The end of `Suspender`s

 In January 2024, the Stacks sub-group of the Wasm CG [voted](https://github.com/WebAssembly/meetings/blob/297ac8b5ac00e6be1fe33b1f4a146cc7481b631d/stack/2024/stack-2024-01-29.md) to amend the API for JSPI.
-Specifically, instead of an explicit `Suspender` object we will use the JavaScript/WebAssembly boundary as the delimiter for determining what computations are suspended.
+Specifically, instead of an explicit `Suspender` object, we will use the JavaScript/WebAssembly boundary as the delimiter for determining what computations are suspended.

 The difference is fairly small but potentially significant: when a computation is to be suspended it is the most recent call into a wrapped WebAssembly export that determines the 'cut point' for what is suspended.